inhyukpark2/gen-ssl/README.md

 We referenced the implementation of [medical_mae](https://github.com/lambert-x/medical_mae)

 ## Future works
-We plan to conduct further studies to develop a more powerful diffusion model, generate a larger number of high-quality images, and explore more effective self-supervised learning methods.👨🏻‍💻
+We plan to conduct further studies to develop a more powerful diffusion model, generate a larger number of high-quality images, and explore more effective self-supervised learning methods.👨🏻‍💻🙂